-The process of applying the hair extensions can be damaging to the hair.
-Often hot glue, tight wefts and the additional weight of synthetic hair can place pressure on hair follicles, causing the ‘real’ hair to fall out.
+It’s often the process of applying or removing the hair extensions that can cause damage to your hair.
+By choosing a more permanent hair extension using hot glue, tight wefts and the additional weight of hair extensions can place pressure on hair follicles, causing the ‘real’ hair to fall out.

-This type of hair loss is called Traction Alopecia which is temporary hair loss caused by tension on the hair shaft.
-Usually from certain hair styles, hair extensions or hair relaxers e.g. chemical straightening.
+This type of hair loss is called Traction Alopecia which is temporary hair loss caused by constant pulling or tension on the hair shaft.
 The severity of Traction Alopecia will be dependent on the amount of damage to the base of the hair and how long you’ve had hair extensions.
-Often the damage can be reversed however in some cases there can be permanent hair loss as a result.
+Often the damage can be reversed, however in some cases where hair extensions have been worn for a long time it can lead to permanent hair loss.

 What are the best ways to cover hair loss from hair extensions?

-If you’re experiencing bald spots or thinning, sparse areas of hair you can apply a cotton hair fibre to conceal the thinning areas.
+Can hair extension damage be reversed?
+If you have already experienced hair loss, thinning or sparse areas of hair you can apply a cotton hair fibre to conceal the thinning areas.
 Boost N Blend gives you instantly thicker looking hair and covers the areas where hair extensions have caused damage.
-You can also enhance your hairline with Rootz a cover up concealer which is applied with an applique brush and fills in any embarrassing gaps.
+You can also enhance your hairline with Rootz a coloured hair concealer that fills in any gaps.

 Although there is no quick fix, removing your hair extensions is the best place to start!
-If the damage is less than extensive, many women can try changing their hair style and using a good quality shampoo and conditioner to nourish the hair follicles with essential oils.
+If the damage is less than extensive, women can try changing their hair style.
+Make sure to use a good quality shampoo and conditioner to nourish the hair follicles with essential oils.
 You can also read about ways to promote a healthy scalp and revitalise your hair here.